swiftlang/swift-evolution/proposals/0317-async-let.md

 func runException() async {
   do {
     async let a = f()
-    try mayFail() // cancels and implicitly awaits the task that produces a ... await a ...
+    try mayFail() // cancels and implicitly awaits the task that produces "a" ... await a ...
   } catch {
     ...